emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: zorn92.html

+    Because dynamic memory management is an important part of a large class of computer programs, high-performance algorithms for dynamic memory management have been, and will continue to be, of considerable interest.
+Experience indicates that for many programs, dynamic storage allocation is so important that programmers feel compelled to write and use their own domain-specific allocators to avoid the overhead of system libraries.
+Conservative garbage collection has been suggested as an important algorithm for dynamic storage management in C programs.
+In this paper, I evaluate the costs of different dynamic storage management algorithms, including domain-specific
+    allocators; widely-used general-purpose allocators; and a publicly available conservative garbage collection algorithm.
+Surprisingly,
+    I find that programmer enhancements often have little effect on program performance.
+I also find that the true cost of conservative garbage collection is not the CPU overhead, but the memory system overhead of the algorithm.
+I conclude that conservative garbage collection is a promising alternative to explicit storage management and that the performance of conservative collection is likely to be improved in the future.
+C programmers should now seriously consider using conservative garbage collection instead of malloc/free in programs they write.

 * .. _ZORN92A:

   Benjamin Zorn & Dirk Grunwald.
 1994. "`Evaluating Models of Memory Allocation <http://www.cs.colorado.edu/department/publications/reports/docs/CU-CS-603-92.pdf>`_".
 ACM.
 Transactions on Modeling and Computer Simulation 4(1):107--131.

   .. abstract: zorn92a.html

+    Because dynamic memory management is an important part of a large class of computer programs, high-performance algorithms for dynamic memory management have been, and will continue to be, of considerable interest.
+We evaluate and compare models of the memory allocation behavior in actual programs and investigate how these models can be used to explore the performance of memory management algorithms.
+These models, if accurate enough, provide an attractive alternative to algorithm evaluation based on trace-driven simulation using actual traces.
+We explore a range of models of increasing complexity including models that have been used by other researchers.
+Based on our analysis, we draw three important conclusions.
+First, a very simple model, which generates a uniform distribution around the mean of observed values, is often quite accurate.
+Second, two new models we propose show greater accuracy than those previously described in the literature.
+Finally, none of the models investigated appear adequate for generating an operating system workload.